zencart/documentation/content/user/admin_pages/localization/languages.md

 ### Directory

 This directory is where the translated php source files for this language are contained.
-For example, if example.com is running Zen Cart and its files are located in the Zen Cart directory, then the directory for English is located at http://www.example.com/zencart/includes/languages/english.
-The value for other languages would be changed to the appropriate value.
+For example, the directory for the English language is located at
+`/includes/languages/english`.

 ### Sort order